Steve41149/vim--calendar/README.md

 # WARNING: IT IS NOT A PLUG!!!
+IT'S A PHOTO!!!
 A vim calendar modeled after Bram Moolenaar

 vim /home/diamondblock/desktop/vim-calendar.txt